eternals-school/C100/README.md

 <details><summary><b>What you can expect out of this course</b></summary>
 <p>
-You will get a striong understanding about the how people collaboratively work on a big projects
+You will get a strong understanding about the how people collaboratively work on a big projects
 </p>
 </details>